couchbaselabs/docs-ng/content/couchbase-manual-2.0/troubleshooting.markdown

-The Game Simlution sample bucket is designed to showcase a typical gaming application that combines records showing individual gamers, game objects and how this information can be mesged together and then reported on using views.
+The Game Simlution sample bucket is designed to showcase a typical gaming application that combines records showing individual gamers, game objects and how this information can be merged together and then reported on using views.

 For example, a typical game player record looks like the one below: